JupiterOne-Archives/docs-old/docs/parameters.md

  - Sensitive values (such as a private key or API token)
  - Common values (such as dates, keys) that you may want to change in many places at one time

- A better alternative exists as parameters that can be stored and referenced in rules and queries with a special syntax.
+ A better alternative exists in the form of parameters that can be stored and referenced in rules and queries with a special syntax.

 <br>
 <hr>